AdrianVovk/carbonSHELL/README.md

 ```
 [...]
 $ cd ../shell
-$ nix build -f shell.nix
+$ nix build
 ```
 Once built, you can start the environment.
 There are a few ways to achieve this.

-First, you can edit `wlwayfire/wayfire.ini` and change the hardcoded paths used for launching the shell.
+First, you can edit `wayfire/config.ini` and change the hardcoded paths used for launching the shell.
 The paths you need to change all start with `/home/adrian/Development/desktop`.
 Change this prefix to match the location of this cloned repo.
 Then run:
 ```
 [...]
-$ wlwayfire/result/bin/wayfire --config wlwayfire/wayfire.ini
+$ wayfire/result/bin/wayfire --config wayfire/config.ini
 ```

 Otherwise, you can use two different terminals and run this:
 ```
-$ wlwayfire/result/bin/wayfire --config wlwayfire/wayfire.ini
+$ wayfire/result/bin/wayfire --config wayfire/config.ini
 <SWITCH TO A NEW TERMINAL>
 $ cd <cloned repo>/shell
 $ result/bin/shell && result/bin/shell --wallpaper ../wallpapers/spacex.jpg